Updated Content on 7/04/2023

 Creating and maintaining a business blog involves so many different working parts, doesn’t it?
 On one side of the argument, you hear that Google wants fresh, quality content on a regular basis.
 On the other, you know that more content equals greater chances for indexed pages within search engines.
 How can you possibly balance high volume with high quality, especially if you’re busy trying to run the rest of your company?

-Your goal when writing a blog for your business should not be to get Google’s attention.
+Your goal when writing a blog for your business should not only be to get Google’s attention.
 That’s definitely a helpful byproduct, but your main focus should always be your customers.

 Content that answers your customers’ questions before they even ask—that’s quality content.
 You’ll need plenty of time for research, strategy, writing, and editing.
 You’ll also want time to track your results so that you can be sure what’s hitting the target and what misses every time.